-1.1 Meaning and Importance of EIA
+1.1 Meaning and Importance of ESIA

-Environmental impact assessment is a systematic process to identify, predict and evaluate the environmental effects of proposed projects, plans or policies.
-This process is applied prior to major decisions and commitments being made.
+Environmental and Social impact assessment is a systematic process to identify, predict and evaluate the potential environmental and socio-economic effects of proposed projects, plans or policies.
+This process is applied prior to issuance of environment permits.

-The EIA process helps to provide stakeholders with information about the likely environmental impacts of projects.
-In some cases the outcome of the EIA processes may require a developer to alter or in extreme cases abandon a project.
-Although the EIA processes may result in delays and added costs, these will be out-weighed by the overall benefits that accrue from EIA application.
+The ESIA process helps to provide stakeholders with information about the likely potential impacts of projects.
+In some cases the outcome of the ESIA process may require a developer to alter or in extreme cases abandon a project.
+Although the ESIA process may result in delays and added costs, these will be out-weighed by the overall benefits that accrue from ESIA application.

-1.2 Operating Stages of EIA
+1.2 Operating Stages of THE ESIA PROCESS

-The following is sequence of major operating stages required in the EIA process:
+The following is sequence of major operating stages required in the ESIA process: